Use the Operator Compliance Risk Score (OCRS) system

 OCRS for different operator licences

 OCRS scores are worked out for each of your operator’s licences.
-So you’ll have 2 scores (roadworthiness and traffic) for each individual licence that you have.
+You have 3 scores (roadworthiness, traffic and a combined score) for each individual licence you have.

-This lets you identify any specific issues with a particular licence that you have.
+This lets you identify any specific issues with a particular licence.

-It’s likely that any new operator licence you get will have no score until vehicles on that licence are encountered by DVSA, eg through vehicle tests or roadside encounters.
+It’s likely that any new operator licence you get won’t have a score until DVSA encounters vehicles on it.
+For example, through vehicle tests or roadside encounters.

 Passenger vehicle operators